On this part of the site you will find comprehensive information on:

 If you suspect a student comes into the gifted, able and talented category you can arrange to have an educational psychologist assessment to ascertain his exact intelligence level.
 You should try to find a psychologist with a particular interest in gifted students.
 The report can them be used to ensure the correct help is given at school, college, university or workplace.

-Gifted / Giftedness Checklist
+Gifted / Giftedness Indicators

 The signs below may indicate someone is ‘gifted / talented / able’ – they do not need to have all of these signs.